-Pho Thong Travel Guide
+Pho Thong City

-City Town in Ang Thong, Thailand's rice-producing area
+Town in Ang Thong, Thailand's rice-producing area

 In Ang Thong’s canal country, Pho Thong centers on Buddhist temples, floating markets and workshops where brassware and local sweets are made; visitors commonly take day trips from Bangkok.

-Why Visit Pho Thong? #
+Why Visit Pho Thong?#

 Pho Thong draws travelers interested in provincial Thai culture and temple architecture, set within Ang Thong’s fertile plains.
 Pilgrims and curious visitors come for nearby temples such as Wat Muang with its notable Buddha image, and for riverine markets that sell regional sweets and snacks.
 The town’s calm canals and agricultural scenery give a sense of everyday rural life, and local festivals punctuate the year with music, dance and food stalls offering classic Thai treats.

-Top Things to Do in Pho Thong
+Best Things to Do in Pho Thong#

-All Attractions ›Best Time to Visit Pho Thong #
+Best Time to Visit Pho Thong#

 Pho Thong is most pleasant November-February when weather is dry and comfortable for sightseeing.
 The hot months are intense; the rainy season floods landscapes and can affect road travel.